 But god it hurt!
 So bad as if I broke up with a guy I dated for ages.
 It was like I broke up a relationship that had lasted for years.
 It was by then I realized I was in love.
 Deep, intense and full.

 And I could no longer ignore my heart, and I had to silence my head with all the logic that falling in love over the internet was not possible.

 But it was also my past experience that drove me up this hill of prejudice and hurt.
 This could not be true, if something sounds and feels too good to be true, it usually is.
 So I acted on my response to flee away from happiness before it could really scar me.

 After 48 hours of agony, talking to a friend and really pulling my hairs out, going back and forth over all the pro’s and cons and the stupidity and idiocracy of it all I contacted him.
 The pain was too much and I missed him like a limb was cut off.
 I had fallen for this man, I could no longer deny that.

-Find out if I was willing to take the risk of falling in love online and maybe get hurt all over again on the next page!
+I was willing to take the risk of falling in love online and maybe get hurt all over again

 Jeanette, a Dutch female nomad, started to travel the world at the age of 17.
 Walker of beaches, shell searcher and iPhone photographer.
 Writer and owner of two websites